MicrosoftDocs/Viva/Viva/glint/setup/glint-data-apps.md

 # Use Advanced Configuration Data Apps

 For highly trained users, Microsoft Viva Glint Advanced Configuration Data Apps allow you to perform complex data updates and export recipients for closed surveys.
-Use the guidance below to understand when and how to use Data Apps.
+Use the following guidance to understand when and how to use Data Apps.

 ## EXPORT_USERS_FROM_SURVEY_CYCLE